IBM-Cloud/docs/services/vpn/vpn_overview.md

 * RFC 2104 HMAC and RFC 2404 HMAC-SHA-1-96 for authentication
 * RFC 2451 3DES-CBC; RFC 3602 AES128-CBC, AES192-CBC, and AES256-CBC for encryption
 ##Simplicity
 You can create the IBM VPN service by using a simple and intuitive graphical interface.
 You can specify your gateway IP address and your data center subnets.
-You can either use default IPSec and IKE policies, or customize the policies to suit your needs.
+You can either use default IPsec and IKE policies, or customize the policies to suit your needs.
 ##Management
 You can manage the IBM VPN service by using a graphical interface, a [command line interface](../../cli/plugins/vpn/index.html), or [APIs](https://new-console.ng.bluemix.net/apidocs/101).